 Americans with disabilities are protected under federal law.
 It is important for this group to understand they have rights.
 If you know someone with a disability, we encourage you to continue following our blog and to visit our website where we have summarized rights under the ADA and other laws.

-The Los Angeles labor attorneys at the Law Offices of Kesluk, Silverstein & Jacob can defend workers who have been unfairly discriminated against.
+The Los Angeles labor attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can defend workers who have been unfairly discriminated against.